hannesrosenbusch/hannesrosenbusch.github.io/_posts/2022-12-28-First short story.md

 I spotted my folded tuxedo on a chair.
 A few blood stains were visible on the white shirt.
 The rental place had offered a great price when I had mentioned the show.

 Brian sat down at the end of the bed.
-“Apparently, the grooms are racing to gnaw off their girls’ ring finger with their teeth.”
+“Apparently, the grooms are racing to gnaw off their girls’ ring finger.”
 His eyes were fixed on the screen.
 “One million less in the pot than yesterday though.
 They can barely afford a proper honeymoon if they win.”